 - 1. Basic (Default Control).
 A simple control strategy that provides a modest credit.
 The software assumes that the batteries are charged anytime PV generation (generation) is greater than the house load (load); conversely, the batteries are discharged when load exceeds generation.
 This control strategy does not allow the batteries to discharge into the grid. - 2.
 Time of Use.
-To qualify for the TOU control, the battery storage system shall be installed in the default operation mode to allow charging from an on-site photovoltaic system.
-The battery storage system shall begin discharging at the onset of the highest priced TOU hours of the day, when load exceeds PV generation, for each season and local utility. during the highest priced TOU hours of the day, which varies by time of the year and the local utility.
+To qualify for the TOU control, the battery storage system shall be installed in the default operation mode to allow charging from an on-site photovoltaic system or from the utility grid if a standalone battery storage system.
+The battery storage system shall begin discharging during the highest priced TOU hours of the day, for each season-which varies by time of the year and the local utility.
 At a minimum, the system shall be capable of programming three seasonal TOU schedules, such as spring, summer, and winter. - 3.
 Advanced DR Control.
 To qualify for the advanced demand response control, the battery storage system shall be programmed by default as basic control or TOU control, as described above.
 The battery storage control shall meet the demand responsive control requirements specified in Section 110.12(a).
 The battery storage system shall have the capability to change the charging and discharging periods in response to signals from the local utility or a third-party aggregator.
 Upon receiving a demand response signal from a grid operator, this option allows discharging directly into the grid.